Linovskyi/GO/README.md

-# GoQueen
+# GoQueensResolver

-GoQueen is a Go application that detects colored regions on a chessboard-like grid in an image and solves a variant of the N-Queens problem, placing one queen per color region such that no two queens threaten each other.
+GoQueensResolver is a Go application that detects colored regions on a chessboard-like grid in an image and solves a variant of the N-Queens problem, placing one queen per color region such that no two queens threaten each other.
 The solution is visualized by overlaying queen emojis on the original image.

 ## Features